Humpback Whales: The Ultimate Guide to Humpback Whales!

 How Do Humpback Whales Cool Off or Warm Up?

 As mammals, humpbacks need energy to stay warm.
 They warm up through movement, such as breaching or tail slapping.
 To cool off, they may hold their tail flukes or pectoral fins out of the water.
 The large surface area allows cool air to pass across their skin, removing heat.
-This behavior is observed in high latitudes where the water is warmer, especially in northern Australian waters during winter breeding.
+This behavior happens in high latitudes where the water is warmer.
+This is especially true in northern Australian waters during winter breeding.

 How Long Does a Whale Calf Stay with Its Mother?